Last Updated on March 10, 2025 by Anda Malescu

 The E2 Visa is a nonimmigrant visa for individuals from treaty countries who make a substantial investment in a commercial enterprise in the United States.
 The E2 Investor Visa allows the investor to temporary live and work in the United States, together with their spouses and children, to develop the business.

-To qualify for an E2 Visa, the investor must meet the minimum requirements listed below:
+To qualify for an E2 Visa, the investor must meet the following minimum requirements:

-More on the requirements, eligibility and benefits of the E2 visa can be found here.
+Visit E2 visa page to find out more about the requirements, eligibility and benefits of this visa.
 For Canadian citizens, visit E2 visa for Canadians to learn more.
 If applying within the US, visit Applying for E2 visa while in US.

 For information about E2 visa for family members, visit frequently asked questions about E2 visa spouse children and family members.